 Jeffrey R. Tarr.
 Mr. Tarr has served as a member of our Board of Directors since March 2019 and currently serves on our Strategy Committee, Nominating Committee and Audit Committee, where he serves as our "audit committee financial expert."
 The Board of Directors has determined that Mr. Tarr meets applicable independence requirements of NASDAQ and SEC rules and regulations.
 Since June 2021, Mr. Tarr has served as the Chief Executive Officer and as a director of Skillsoft Corporation, a leader in corporate digital learning.
 Mr. Tarr was Chief Executive Officer and a director of DigitalGlobe, the leader in satellite imagery and geospatial intelligence, from 2011 until the sale of the company in 2017 to MacDonald, Dettwiler and Associates Ltd. (now Maxar Technologies, Inc.).
 After the sale of DigitalGlobe, Mr. Tarr served as an advisor to leading private equity firms and corporate clients, including Maxar Technologies, Inc., and from June through October 2019, he served as Chief Executive Officer and a director of Solera Global Holdings, Inc., a leader in data and software for the automotive and insurance industries.
 Earlier in his career, Mr. Tarr served as President and Chief Operating Officer of IHS Inc. (now S&P Global) and Chairman and Chief Executive Officer of Hoover's, Inc. (now a division of The Dun & Bradstreet Corporation) - both publicly-traded information companies.
 Mr. Tarr serves on the Advisory Council of the Stanford Graduate School of Business, and previously served as Chairman of the Stanford Graduate School of Business Management Board.
-He also serves on the board of Directors concluded that Mr. Tarr should continue to serve as a member of the Board of Directors due to, among other things, his financial risk management, operational and managerial expertise as a director and officer and his knowledge and experience in the satellite and related industries.
+He previously served on the board of DEST Public Schools, one of the leading open enrollment school systems in the United States, until September 23, 2022.
+He also previously served on the Board of Directors concluded that Mr. Tarr should continue to serve as a member of the Board of Directors due to, among other things, his financial risk management, operational and managerial expertise as a director and officer and his knowledge and experience in the satelli